magic-oreo/fullstackopen/part0/README.md

     participant browser
     participant server

-note right of browser: The user enters a note to the form input and clicks on the "Save" button.
+    Note right of browser: The user enters a note to the form input and clicks on the "Save" button.

     browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note
     activate server